Home

 My Experience

-After years of deliberation I finally had GCS/SRS (vaginoplasty) in late 2004.
+After years of deliberation I finally had GCS/SRS (vaginoplasty) with Dr Suporn in late 2004.
 The procedure went well and although painful it certainly wasn't the horrendous nightmare that other women have experienced.
-The only time I cried out was when a catheter was removed.
+The only time I cried out in pain was when a catheter was removed.

 After I returned home, my body was still healing and adjusting.
 For weeks, even months, my subconscious mind still confusingly associated nerve endings with parts of my old male anatomy, several times I woke at night needing to go to the loo and in a sleepy haze found myself standing over the toilet looking for my penis!
 My life also seemed to be dominated by the boring routine of dilation.